Aluminium-26: Occurrence in the interstellar medium

 Their search was undertaken because hitherto there was no known radioactive isotope of Al that might be useful as a tracer.
-Theoretical considerations suggested that a state of 26Al should exist.
-The life time of 26Al was not then known; it was only estimated between 104 and 106 years.
-The search for 26Al took place over many years, long after the discovery of the extinct radionuclide 129I (by Reynolds (1960, Physical Review Letters v 4, p 8)) which showed that contribution from stellar sources formed ~108 years before the Sun had contributed to the Solar System mix.
+Theoretical considerations suggested that a long-lived 26Al should exist - the life was not then known; it was only estimated to be between 104 and 106 years.
+The search for 26Al took place over many years, long after the discovery of the extinct radionuclide 129I which showed that nucleosynthesis not more than ~108 years before its formation had contributed to the Solar System.
 The asteroidal materials that provide meteorite samples were long known to be from the early Solar System.

 The Allende meteorite, which fell in 1969, contained abundant calcium–aluminium-rich inclusions (CAIs).
 These are very refractory materials and were interpreted as being condensates from a hot solar nebula. then discovered that the oxygen in these objects was enhanced in 16O by ~5% while the 17O/18O was the same as terrestrial.
 This clearly showed a large effect in an abundant element that might be nuclear, possibly from a stellar source.
 These objects were then found to contain strontium with very low 87Sr/86Sr indicating that they were a few million years older than previously analyzed meteoritic material and that this type of material would merit a search for 26Al.
-26Al is only present today in the Solar System materials as the result of cosmic reactions on unshielded materials at an extremely low level.
-Thus, any original 26Al in the early Solar System is now extinct.